|| Print ||

 House Bill 3527, approved by the Legislature in early June, allows the Ariel Atom, a sports car manufactured by Brammo Motorsports, on the road.
 Starting next year drivers will be able to purchase a special registration tag limited to a 30-mile radius of the Brammo dealership or shop and a 90-mile radius of a racetrack.
 While the legislation will make things easier for Oregon owners of the Atom, of more importance to Ashland-based Brammo is that prospective buyers will be able to take a test drive.
 Out- of-state buyers from places like California, Washington and Arizona, where the cars are already street legal, also will be able to obtain a travel permit to drive the vehicle home.

-Sunday, February 15, 2015
+Friday, May 15, 2015

 BY LINDA BAKER

 Friday, May 22, 2015

 BY AMY MILSHTEIN

 Tuesday, May 26, 2015

 BY JACOB PALMER

 |Pranksters discover iPhone text glitch that shuts down your phone|

 |Google: We created $939M in Oregon economic activity last year|